oemof/oemof-thermal/docs/getting_started.rst

 Installing the latest (dev) version
 -----------------------------------

-Clone oemof-thermal from github:
+Clone oemof.thermal from github:

 ::

     git clone git@github.com:oemof/oemof-thermal.git

-Now you can install it your local version of oemof-thermal using pip:
+Now you can install your local version of oemof.thermal using pip:

 ::